TessHuelskamp/sticky/README.md

 Hopefully this list should be expanded with new things as I commit the old things to memory and learn more things.

+# 10/16/17
+In shell scripts, you can make "comments" that only take up part of the line like this: `` `#comment` ``.
+The way this works is that the backticks excute another shell (much like `$(CMD)`) and then the "command" that gets executed is the commented line.
+I'm not sure why you can't do comments like this: `$(#CMD)`.

+> In order to use backticks in code spans (span, I guess, is the word for an
+> inline block), you can begin the span with more than one \`.

 # 10/10/17
 ## Git
 To remove branches on remote `git push REPO --delete BRANCH`